nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 - Major heroic moment when stolen!

 ### COAT CHECK STATUS
-**IMPORTANT:** Players do NOT get their real gear back until after defeating Scrooge!
+**IMPORTANT:** Players do NOT get their real gear back easily!
-- Either looted by gremlins (gone)
-- OR guarded by Frostbite (too dangerous)
+- **DM's Choice:** Either looted by gremlins (gone permanently) OR guarded by Frostbite near Grand Hall
+- **Optional Heist:** If players are determined, see [Combat Maps - Grand Hall](combat-maps.md#optional-the-coat-check-heist) for high-risk side mission
-- Makeshift weapons keep the fun going!
+- **Recommended:** Keep players using makeshift weapons for fun and creativity!
+- **After Victory:** Return gear as reward if it wasn't looted

 ### REDEMPTION VS COMBAT
 **Redemption Possible:** DC 18 Persuasion